 - A copy of your admission letter

-Once you obtain your TCard, your JoinID becomes your UTORid.
-You will also receive a Secret Activation Key (SAK) to activate your UTORid and your mail.utoronto.ca email account.
-Your UTORid allows you to sign in on many university systems, including campus wifi.
+Before you obtain your TCard, please ensure that you have enabled your JOINid first, received a Secret Activation Key (SAK) to activate your UTORid, and set up your mail.utoronto.ca email account.
+Your UTORid allows you to sign in on many university systems, including campus Wi-Fi.

-If you need any help with your UTORid, email account, or Secret Activation Key (SAK), contact the Information Commons Help Desk.
+If you need any help with your UTORid/TCard activation or Secret Activation Key (SAK), contact the TCard Office.

 If you do not have active Ontario Health Insurance Plan (OHIP) coverage (or coverage from another Canadian province), you are required to purchase the University Health Insurance Plan (UHIP) while studying at U of T.